Programmer

 I am learning C++ and want to know why is it not a good idea to redefined the predefined identifiers cout and fin

-Asked by Leo about 10 years ago
+Asked by Leo over 10 years ago

 Basically, because other people exist.
 Other people are either going to extend your code someday, or you'll be using code that other people wrote.
 And if you redefine "cout" or "fin," things will get as confused as if you redefined a common natural-language word like "dog" or "red."